 The outcomes of all applications assessed by the Scientific Advisory Committee will be reported to the applicant by email as soon as is practically possible following the meeting.
 For information, we will also enclose any comments provided by the external reviewers for the applicant.
 However, please note that the charity will not enter into any correspondence or discussion regarding the content of reviewer’s comments, or the decision of the Scientific Advisory Committee, which is final.

-If your application has been successful, we will also send you our official grant contract by email, containing the award agreement, budget, terms and conditions and the schedule as detailed in Section 8 of the grant handbook.
+If your application has been successful, we will also send you our official grant contract by email, containing the award agreement, budget, terms and conditions and the schedule as detailed in Appendix 1 of the grant application handbook.
 It will be deemed that the terms of the award have been accepted on signature of the award agreement.